Which sign cannot be a trade mark?

 - signs which are contrary to public order or accepted principles of morality.

-If a sign which is devoid of any distinctive character or which describes the goods or services or which has become customary contains in a trade mark, such sign is not subject to protection.
-The proprietor of the trade mark does not have an exclusive right for the use of that part of the trade mark, i.e. such signs can be used freely by all the entrepreneurs, even if the registered trade mark contains any of them.
+If a non-distinctive, descriptive or customary sign is included in a trade mark, it is not subject to protection.
+The proprietor of the trade mark does not have an exclusive right for the use of that part of the trade mark, i.e. such signs can be used freely by other entrepreneurs, even if the registered trade mark contains any of them.